Discover Yahoo! With Your Friends

 In that publication of 11 August 2011, they stated that the Federal Reserve's pledge to keep U.S. interest rates at record lows until mid-2013 will benefit REITs through low interest costs which can possibly widen profit margins.

-Furthermore, since the Lehman Crisis three years ago, the Singapore REITs have maintained average debt-to-asset ratios which are a little above 30 per cent, i.e. they have a lot more room to leverage for acquisitions if attractively-prized assets could be found.
+Furthermore, since the Lehman Crisis 3 years ago, the Singapore REITs have maintained average debt-to-asset ratios which are a little above 30 per cent, i.e. they have a lot more room to leverage for acquisitions if attractively-prized assets could be found.

 Similar to the recommendations by S&P Equity Research for the US stocks, S-REITs are preferred by Citibank for their strong cash flow, dividend streams and low debt.